 For a continuation, I toyed with prolific diarist James Agate.
 There are nine volumes covering his life over fifteen years in the 1930s and 40s.
 I bought one volume, Ego 2.
 Agate was drama critic for The Sunday Times so naturally he often writes about theatre in his diaries.
 I just cannot convince myself that I will enjoy reading so much about a subject of which I know so little.
 A practical obstacle is sourcing the other eight volumes.
 I wonder if they are in my club’s library?

 Anyway there is a more obvious alternative: James Lees-Milne.
 There are twelve volumes of his diaries.
 The first four cover 1942 – 1949; the next eight 1971 – 1997.
 I already have most of them including a first edition of Ancestral Voices, the first one, published in 1975.
 It is intensely cold in London in January 1942.
 There is no central heating and fuel seems scarce.
-J L-M has been discharged from the army on medical grounds and is working for the National Trust.
+J L-M has been discharged from the Irish Guards on medical grounds and is working for the National Trust.
 It has been evacuated to the Dashwood house, West Wycombe Park, where Ancestral Voices opens.

 The National Trust today is several sizes too big for its boots.
 It was still a modest affair in 1942.
 It had been founded in 1895 but only had 6,000 members, six houses open to the public and 75,000 acres.
 Today it has 4.25 million members, 350 properties and owns 610,000 acres.